Academic Information, Resources and PoliciesBack To Top

 Academic Advising Centers

 All undergraduate, degree-seeking students are assigned to an advisor in a college advising center, based on the planned academic program, or to the Center for Major Exploration during the initial term of enrollment.
 On-campus first year students will meet with the advisor during Preview Orientation, which is required of all freshmen students and campus freshmen-level transfers.
-All College of Business and Public Administration students, including on-campus transfer students, are required to attend Preview.
+All Strome College of Business students, including on-campus transfer students, are required to attend Preview.
 All transfer students are encouraged to attend Preview, in addition to participating in the online transfer orientation.
 Students who are undecided on a program of study or interested in exploring majors offered at Old Dominion University should schedule an appointment at the Center for Major Exploration (CME) in 1500 Webb Center.
 In addition, students who begin their studies in an academic college may become exploratory and utilize CME for major exploration advising.
 All other on-campus students who have decided on a major should see an advisor in the academic college advising office during the first semester of enrollment.
 Students will be assigned to a faculty advisor after the freshman year or upon completion of prerequisite courses for the major.
 Distance Learning students, regardless of major decision, should consult with a site director for advising purposes.
 Any off-campus students in online programs or not affiliated with a distance learning site should consult with a campus representative in Distance Learning for advising support.

 Academic advisors will make every effort to give effective guidance to students in academic matters and to refer students to those qualified to help them in other matters, but the final responsibility for meeting all academic requirements for a selected program rests with the student.